 - a dictionary

-- appropriate clothing (London weather can be unpredictable …;-) ) and maybe an umbrella?!
+- appropriate clothing (London weather can be unpredictable) such as a rain jacket, trainers and an umbrella

 - any prescribed medication

-- European to UK adapter for power sockets (for charging phones, laptops etc.)
+- International to UK adapter for power sockets (for charging phones, laptops and any other electronic devices)

 The course rules outlined below are designed to ensure that all the students and staff of Angle Education (and it’s agents therein) are able to enjoy their stay free from any unpleasant, intimidating or aggressive behaviour and in safety.